-I. INTRODUCTION
+I. Introduction

+As location-enabled mobile devices proliferate, locationbased services are rapidly becoming immensely popular.
 Most of the current location-based services for mobile devices are based on users' current location.
+Users discover their locations and share them with a server.
+In turn, the server performs computation based on the location information and returns data/services to the users.
 In addition to users' current locations, there is an increased trend and incentive to prove/validate mobile users' past geographical locations.
 This opens a wide variety of new location-proof based mobile applications.
 Saroiu et. al described several such potential applications in [1].
 Let us consider three examples: (1) A store wants to offer discounts to frequent customers.
 Customers must be able to show evidence of their repeated visits in the past to the store.
 (2) A company which promotes green commuting and wellness may reward their employees who walk or bike to work.
 The company may encourage daily walking goals of some fixed number of miles.
 Employees need to prove their past commuting paths to the company along with time history.
+This helps the company in reducing the healthcare insurance rates and move towards sustainable lifestyle.
 (3) On the battlefield, when a scout group is sent out to execute a mission, the commanding center may want every soldier to keep a copy of their location traces for investigation purpose after the mission.

 The above applications require users to be able to obtain proofs from the locations they visit.
 Users may then choose to present one or more of their proofs to a third-party verifier to claim their presence at a location at a particular time.
 In this paper, we define the past locations of a mobile user at a sequence of time points as the spatial-temporal provenance (STP) of the user, and a digital proof of user's presence at a location at a particular time as an STP proof.
-Many works [1]- [3] in literation have referred to such a proof as location proof.
+Many works [1]-[3] in literation have referred to such a proof as location proof.
 In this paper, we consider the two terms interchangeable.
 We prefer "STP proof" because it indicates that such a proof is intended for past location visits with both spatial and temporal information.
 Other terminologies have been also used for similar concepts, such as location claim [4], provenance proof [5], and location alibi [6].